cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.11 Changes:**
+- Fix code analysis no longer detecting when a function is called with the wrong number of arguments.

 **Version 1.6.10 Changes:**
 - Fixed bug in code analysis reporting CA0016 (unreachable code) after a for/while loop with a return statement in it.
 - Re-enabled the Comment Selection command in the text editor.